bartvandebiezen/file-name-conventions/README.md

 See ['ISO 8601'](https://en.wikipedia.org/wiki/ISO_8601) for further reading.

-### Use special modifiers for image sizes, target devices or media queries, and pixel densities.
+### Use special modifiers for target devices, image sizes or media queries, and pixel densities.

 Modifiers are inspired by [Apple iOS naming conventions](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/ImageSoundResources/ImageSoundResources.html#//apple_ref/doc/uid/10000051i-CH7-SW1).

-- Order should be: size, target device or media query, pixel density.
+- Order should be: target device or media query, size, pixel density.
+- Start media queries with a tilde (~) as delimiter.
 - Start image sizes with a dash (-) as delimiter.
-- Start media queries with a tilde (~) as delimiter.
 - Start pixel density with an at-sign (@) as delimiter.
 - When only a width or height is available or applicable, add a 'w' for width or 'h' for height directly after the the amount of pixels.
 - When both measurements are available, do not add a 'w' or 'h' and separate the width and height with an 'x'.